 Lean Manufacturing Principles and ERP System Implementation

-The concept that aims to improve manufacturing practices.
+Lean Manufacturing, previously known as The Toyota Way, is a concept that was previously developed solely to improve manufacturing practices.

 The 5 Principles of Lean Manufacturing

 The first principle of Lean Manufacturing is defining value.

 When we see the word “value” in Lean Manufacturing, it is essential to first know what it means from the perspective of Lean Manufacturing.

 Value, in Lean Manufacturing, is what businesses are able to offer to their customers and something that customers are willing to pay for whether it be a product or service.

 Regardless of which business industry you are in, it is of utmost importance for you to first identify what your target customer needs and want.

 Value Stream Mapping